More in Visitor Info

 Train tickets can be bought from Scotrail to reach the far north.
 Thurso Train Station is approximately 14 miles away from the Castle and Wick Train Station is approximately 23 miles away.
 Further transport i.e. bus/car is needed to continue on to Mey.

 You can fly to Wick John O Groat's Airport from Aberdeen or Edinburgh and then it is a short 23 mile journey on the A99/A836 to the Castle of Mey.

 Alternatively you can fly into Inverness Airport from various national and international airports and drive on the beautiful A9 north for 120 miles.

 Check out the airport websites listed on our Links page for further information.

 Shady Parking for Dogs

 We appreciate that some of our visitors take their dogs as well to enjoy the sights at the Castle of Mey.
-There is very little shade in the car park so if you are worried about leaving your dogs in the car, please ask at the ticket office for directions to the dog parking area in the woods.
+There is very little shade in the car park so if you are worried about leaving your dogs in the car, please ask in the Visitor Centre for directions to the dog parking area in the woods.

-You are welcome to walk your dogs on a lead in the grounds, but please do not take them to the animal centre nor into the walled garden (unless they are guide dogs).
+You are welcome to walk your dogs on a lead in the grounds, but please do not take them to the Castle, Animal Centre nor into the Walled Garden (unless they are guide dogs).

 We ask that you please pick up after your pet and take any 'gifts' away with you.
 Please take great care in the presence of livestock, particularly cows with calves as their reaction to dogs can be very unpredictable.